A Concentration of Measure Framework to study convex problems and other implicit formulation problems in machine learning: Concentration of solution to when is locally Lipschitz

-\end{proof} \begin{remarque} Note that in the previous proof $k$ can tend to $\infty$ without any change in the concentration bounds.
+\end{proof} \begin{remark} Note that in the previous proof $k$ can tend to $\infty$ without any change in the concentration bounds.
 This is due to the fact that for any $l \in [k]$ we used the large bounds: